 We don’t hear much case law or information on estate litigation involving elder law issues.
 However, this is a specific area where more case law and guidance from courts would benefit us in a tremendous way.
-If more cases end up going to trial and more decisions are rendered with respect to this important issue creating a body of law and precedents we can rely on, this would really help guide parties as well as help people get justice.
+If more cases end up going to trial and more decisions are rendered with respect to this important issue creating a body of law and precedents we can rely on, would really help guide parties, as well as help people, get justice.

 In conclusion, there is limited case law in the elder law area.
 It seems that there are an insufficient number of claims being made, and an even fewer number that are pursued all the way to trial.
 Taking such cases to trial and increasing awareness is a way to create progress and transformation in this area of the law.